hubotio/hubot/docs/deploying/unix.md

 ## node and npm

-To start, your unix server will need node and npm.
+To start, your UNIX server will need node and npm.
 Check out the node.js wiki for [installing Node.js via package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager), [Building on GNU/Linux and other UNIX](https://github.com/joyent/node/wiki/Installation#building-on-gnulinux-and-other-unix).

 ## Updating code on the server

 The simplest way to update your hubot's code is going to be to have a git checkout of your hubot's source code, and just git pull to get change.
-This may feel dirty and hacky, but it works when you are starting out.
+This may feel a dirty hack, but it works when you are starting out.

 If you have a Ruby background, you might be more comfortable using [capistrano](https://github.com/capistrano/capistrano).